-TMI are looking into disclosing TMI's voting record publicly, and it is our intention to have this available on our website at the end of 2016.
+TMI are looking into disclosing TMI's voting record publicly, and a link to this will be available on the website in future.

 As already stated, TMI do not use an advisory service to assist us in TMI's responses to voting resolutions, and TMI's opinions and responses are generated internally.